leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/flow.rst

    Inflow
       This object will emit fluid into the simulation, like a water tap or base of a fire.

-      Use Inflow
-         Enables or disables the flow of fluid, this property is useful for animations to selectively enable and disable when fluid is being added to the domain.

    Outflow
       Any fluid that enters the :term:`bounding box` of this object will be removed from the domain (think of a drain or a black hole).
 This can be useful in combination with